Expand description

 In fact the state is usually different; for example, in the first snippet above the

-will be defined in the state but won’t be in the second snippet.
+macro \HelloWorld will be defined in the state but won’t be in the second snippet.

-Failure tests
+§Failure tests

-Run using run_failure_test
+Run using run_fatal_error_test.

 These tests verify that a specific TeX snippet fails to execute.

-Serde tests
+§Serde tests

-Run using run_serde_test
+Run using run_serde_test.

 These tests verify that the Texlang state being used can be successfully serialized and deserialized in the middle of executing a TeX snippet.

-A serde test accepts two TeX snippets, A
+A serde test accepts two TeX snippets, A and B.

-It first runs the VM for the concatenated snippet AB
+It first runs the VM for the concatenated snippet AB and saves the result.

 It then initializes a new VM and performs the following steps: